 The main drawback to Mvelopes is that it is a paid service.
 The lowest plan starts at $4 per month.
 Although that is a fairly low price, it is important to remember that you could accomplish the same goals through this method with cheap envelopes and cash.

 This app is only a good fit if you want to try the envelopes system, but know that you cannot make it work without the technology.

-11. Good Budget
+14. Good Budget

 Good Budget is a great option for anyone who needs to take a significant other into account.
-Many budgeting apps do not allow for you to add a partner to your spending habits, but Good Budget does.
+Many budgeting apps do not allow you to add a partner to your spending habits, but Good Budget does.

 If you are sharing your finances with a partner, then this may be the best option to work together.

 The app is based on the envelope system, which is used to divide your spending into categories.
 You can use up to 10 categories for free.
 After that limit, you will have to pay for extra envelopes.